-Stop into the Lobby to pick up your item(s) between the hours of 9:00am and 4:30pm.
+Stop into the Lobby to pick up your item(s) between the hours of 9:00am and 4:45pm.
 Remember to wear your mask.
-You may also contact the library to schedule a curbside pickup day and time.
+You may also contact the library for a curbside pickup.

 Do I need to have a car to use the Curbside pickup?